Mahindra & Mahindra: Acquisitions

+In 1984, in an early overseas expansion, Mahindra acquired Greek vehicle maker Balkania, which, until then, produced some Mahindra models under license.

 In 1999, Mahindra purchased 100% of Gujarat Tractors from the Government of Gujarat, and in 2017, Mahindra renamed it Gromax Agri Equipment Limited as part of its new brand strategy, and the models continue to be sold as Trakstar.

 In 2007, M&M acquired Punjab Tractor Limited (PTL), making it the world's largest tractor manufacturer.
 Subsequent to this takeover, the former PTL was merged into M&M and transformed into the Swaraj division of Mahindra & Mahindra in 2009.

 Over the past few years, the company has taken an interest in new industries and foreign markets.
 In 2008, they entered the two-wheeler industry by taking over Kinetic Motors in India.

 In 2010, M&M took a 55% stake in the REVA Electric Car Company and in 2016, they renamed it Mahindra Electric Mobility Ltd after taking 100% ownership.

 In 2011 Mahindra acquired a majority stake of South Korea's SsangYong Motor, turning it into a subsidiary.
 In December 2020, after Mahindra stopped funding it, SsangYong entered into receivership, de facto no longer being a Mahindra subsidiary from that point on, and de jure after November 2022, when a KG Group-led consortium completed the acquisition procedures for a controlling stake, moving SsangYong out of receivership.

 In October 2014, Mahindra acquired a 51% controlling stake in Peugeot Motocycles and a 100% controlling stake in October 2019.

-In May 2015, Mahindra acquired a 33.33% stake in Japanese tractor manufacturer Mitsubishi Agricultural Machinery (MAM), a subsidiary of Mitsubishi Heavy Industries.
+In May 2015, Mahindra acquired a 33.33% stake in Japanese tractor manufacturer Mitsubishi Agricultural Machinery (MAM), a subsidiary of Mitsubishi Heavy Industries, renaming it as Mitsubishi Mahindra Agricultural Machinery.